Onboardbase/inspect-safe/README.md

 > Advanced Usage

-create a `nudgeer.json` in root dir
+Create a `nudgeer.json` in the root dir

 ```json
 {